sonnenhaft/rl-kanban/README.md

 ```sh
 $ gulp sass
 ```
-To run jshint on source use:
+To run jshint on source:
 ```sh
 $ gulp jshint
 ```
 ##### Unit Testing
-To run tests quickly each time code is changed with the command:
+To run tests quickly each time code is changed:
 ```sh
 $ gulp test-dev
 ```